 Pathophysiology and Causes

-In intrinsic pathway of coagulation cascade, factor XIIa activates factor XI and factor IX.
+In the intrinsic pathway of the coagulation cascade, factor XIIa activates factor XI and factor IX.

 There is another method of activation of factor XI and this direct activation may be more important than the activation due to factor XII.